AidanDelaney/ThinkCompSci-Cplusplus/06_iteration.md

 9      2.19722
 ```

-If these values seem odd, remember that the {\tt log} function uses
+If these values seem odd, remember that the `log` function uses
 base $e$.
 Since powers of two are so important in computer science,
 we often want to find logarithms with respect to base 2.
 To do that,
 we can use the following formula: